davidofug/behaviour-driven-development-with-javascript/README.md

 1. In the project directory, create a directory called features i.e. `$mkdir features`.
 This will be home to the features files.
 2. Create the feature file.
 For example: `$touch feature/hear_shout.feature`.
 Even we used CLI to do this, you may do it in any simple way you like.
 I prefer this method because I don't have to keep moving back and forth on the keyboard and mouse.
-3. Open the file write our Gherkins.
-Like below.
+3. Open the file hear_shout.feature and write your Gherkin code.
+Remember Gherkin is understand by all .i.e. the business people and developers.

 ```
 Feature: Hear shout